 12. What eats a spectacled caiman?
 Predators and Threats

-Adult spectacled caimans are usually predators themselves, but they can be hunted upon by humans and larger animals.
+Adult spectacled caimans are usually predators themselves, but they can be hunted by humans and larger animals.
 On the other hand, anacondas, foxes, tegu lizards, herons and coati prey upon the spectacled caiman’s eggs and juveniles.

 As for threats, this caiman (along with other crocodiles) is hunted and killed for its skin which is used to make expensive accessories like handbags, shoes, wallets and belts.